H4ck3r.me

 ffmpeg -i input.mp4 output.avi

-2. Extract Audio from a Video
+2. Extract Audio from Video

 ffmpeg -i video.mp4 -vn -q:a 0 audio.mp3